SanjeevKGupta/example-kubearmor/script/README.md

      ```
 2. `oh-cluster-agent-install.sh` - Wraps around original `agent-install.sh` to automate the step-by-step process.
     - You should be logged in as a `non-root` user having `sudo` privilege.
+    - Have made sure that all HZN environment variables are correctly set.
+Otherwise script will guide you.

+      Example:
+      ```
+      sudo -s -E ./oh-cluster-agent-install.sh -c microk8s -d <edge-node-name> -n openhorizon-agent
+      ```